kineticfire-labs/semver-multi/README.md

 # Architecture

 Figure 4 shows the system architecture of *semver-multi* as integrated into a CI/CD pipeline.
-The figure also illustrates the interaction of *semver-multi* with a CI server, such as Jenkins.
+The figure also illustrates the interaction of *semver-multi* with a CI server, such as [Jekins](https://www.jenkins.io/).

 <p align="center">
    <img width="95%" alt="semver-multi Architecture" src="resources/semver-multi-architecture.png">